-◘ Fig. E-30 Aloe in area of Serengeti National Park in Tanzania with low summer precipitation (ZÖ II/III) (Photo: Breckle).
+◘ Fig. E-30 Aloe in area of Serengeti National Park in Tanzania with low summer precipitation (ZE II/III) (photo: Breckle).

+There are today several National Parks and Game reserves.
+With colonization, big game hunters began to shoot down animals in large numbers and thus to decimate the populations.
+This arbitrary killing of wild animals ultimately made it necessary to set up nature reserves in order to protect the savannah habitat and the wildlife there.
+In the 19th century the area was still grazing land for the nomadic Maasai people.
+The Maasai, who were not to blame for the destruction of nature, were severely restricted in their freedom in their own homeland by the nature reserves (Poole 2006).

+The Serengeti was partially declared a game reserve (Serengeti Game Reserve) as early as 1929 to protect the lions that were previously considered pests.
+In 1940 it was declared a Protected Area.
+In 1951, the Serengeti National Park was established, which at that time also included the Ngorongoro Crater.
+In 1959, the wildebeest rainy season pastures in the southeast of the Serengeti at the Ngorongoro Crater were separated from the national park and declared only a conservation area, in which Maasai herders are allowed to graze their cattle.

+The Serengeti is one of Africa's most complex and least disturbed ecosystems, ranging from dusty summer drought to green winter and lush spring.
+The focus is on the savannah with scattered acacias.
+To the south there are wide open short grass plains, to the north there are long grasslands covered by thorn trees, along the rivers gallery forest and in the hilly western corridor extensive forests and black clay pans.

 5.5 Monsoon forests in India

 India is located in the south of the largest continental landmass - Asia - and is rightly called a subcontinent due to its large expanses, approximately 3,220 km in north-south and approximately 2,980 km in east-west direction.
 Connected to Africa, Antarctica and Australia by land bridges until about 180 million years ago, it has been moving northwards ever since, folding up the Himalayas, which also form the natural boundary to the north.
-This high mountain range is still evolving; the earthquake in May 2015 with its devastating consequences in Nepal is evidence of the current geo-morphodynamics in this region.
+This high mountain range is still evolving; the earthquake in May 2015 with its devastating consequences in Nepal is evidence of the steady and current geo-morphodynamics in this region.

 The determining factor of the Indian climate is the rain-bringing summer monsoon.
-It is caused by the summer warming of the inner Asian land mass with the formation of the inner Asian low pressure zone.
+It is caused by the summer warming of the inner Asian land mass with the formation of the inner Asian low pressure area.
 This sucks in air from the summer high pressure area over the Indian Ocean, which is cooler relative to the land mass.
-The resulting southwesterly air flow (SW monsoon) brings in a lot of moisture from the Indian Ocean and rains down on the mountain flanks of the Western Ghats facing it with an average of 2,500 mm to 3,000 mm of rain per year (also with maximum values of up to 10,000 mm, e.g. in Chirrapunji: ►Fig. A-8) and on the Himalayas.
+The resulting southwesterly air flow (SW monsoon) brings in a lot of moisture from the Indian Ocean and rains down on the mountain flanks of the Western Ghats facing it with an average of 2,500 mm to 3,000 mm of rain per year (also with maximum values of up to 10,000 mm, e.g. in Cherrapunji: ►Fig. A-8) and on the Himalayas.

 The climate of India corresponds to the zonobiome II and in the dry NW to the zono-ecotone II-III.
 It extends marginally to the Afghan border.